docker/docs/datacenter/ucp/3.0/guides/admin/install/upgrade.md

 This runs the upgrade command in interactive mode, so that you are prompted for any necessary configuration values.

-Once the upgrade finishes, navigate to the UCP web UI and make sure that all the nodes managed by UCP are healthy.
+Once the upgrade finishes, navigate to the UCP web interface and make sure that all the nodes managed by UCP are healthy.

 ## Recommended upgrade paths